tessavdheiden/path_planning/README.md

 Moving downwards decreases the path time and upwards increases it.
 We can model this by changing the time with some X %.
 However, travelling upwards and downwards, may not be equally as coslty as on flat areas, so upwards should increase the time with some extra percentage.

-Below we see the path planned with a small car (top picture) and a heavy car (bottum picture).
+Below we see the path planned with a small car (top picture) and a heavy car (bottom picture).
 The more "weight" the car has, the bigger the difference between going up vs going down for the path time.
 So a heavy car tries to avoid the hills more than a smaller car.

 <img src="results/dijkstra_small.png" width="256" height="256" title="Dijkstra">